Shelley A. Johns, PsyD, ABPP

 Research Scientist, Indiana University Center for Health Services and Outcomes Research

-Dr. Johns is currently the only board certified psychologist in the specialty of Clinical Health Psychology in the State of Indiana who is recognized by the American Board of Professional Psychology (ABPP).
+Dr. Johns is a board certified psychologist in the specialty of Clinical Health Psychology in the State of Indiana who is recognized by the American Board of Professional Psychology (ABPP).
+She was the first in the State of Indiana to achieve this certification and currently is one of four statewide and one of about 200 across the United States.
 She is a Licensed Psychologist with the State of Indiana, an endorsed Health Service Provider in Psychology by the Indiana Psychology Board, and listed in the National Register of Health Service Providers in Psychology.
-She is a staff psychologist at Wishard Memorial Hospital.
+She is a staff psychologist at Eskanazi Health.

 |Assessment/Treatment of Cancer-Related Symptoms|